uwcse440/web-cse440-wi19/angular-workspace/src/app/assignment-contribution-statement/assignment-contribution-statement.component.content.md

 <div class="alert alert-warning" markdown="1">
-This required was not included in prior offerings, so you will not see this prior samples.
+This requirement was not included in prior offerings.
+It does not appear in prior samples.
 </div>

 Your submission must also include a team contribution statement, as an additional page in your submission.